RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 ### Turn on the Firehose
 Time to add more events and watch the system process them.

-In one terminal watch the pods
+In one terminal watch the pods:

 ```
 watch oc get pods
 ```

-In another terminal, run the kafka-spammer.
+In another terminal, run the kafka-spammer:

 ```
 oc run kafka-spammer -it --image=jonnyman9/kafka-python-spammer:latest --rm=true --restart=Never --env KAFKA_BOOTSTRAP_HOST=my-cluster-kafka-bootstrap.kafka --env TOPIC_NAME=my-topic-$USER_NUMBER --env TIMES=10
 ```

-In the first terminal watching the pods, you should see 1 or more new pods.
+In the first terminal watching the pods, you should see 1 or more new pods:

 ```
 NAME                                                              READY   STATUS    RESTARTS   AGE
 eventinghello-v1-deployment-f48945f8b-56sal                       2/2     Running   0          9s
 ```

-If you want to, feel free to open another terminal to watch the logs
+If you want to, feel free to open another terminal to watch the logs:

 ```
 stern eventinghello -c user-container
 ```

-And try to run the `kafka-spammer` again, this time, increasing `TIMES` to 100 or more.
+And try to run the `kafka-spammer` again, this time, increasing `TIMES` to 100 or more:

 ```
 oc delete pod kafka-spammer